Lawrence Joseph Jansen

 1945-1946: San Francisco's star

 Jansen rejoined the Seals late in 1945 and went 4-1 with a 4.09 ERA for them.
 Though he did not join the team in time to make the playoffs, they voted him a full share for his work.
 The next year, he was the class of the PCL.
 He went 30-6 with a 1.57 ERA, allowing only 69 walks and 254 hits in 321 innings, fanning 171.
-He became the last AAA pitcher to win 30 games and led the league in both wins and ERA.
+He became the last AAA pitcher to win 30 games and led the league in both wins (10 ahead of Eddie Erautt and Roy Helser, the next hurlers) and ERA (.09 ahead of Spec Shea).
 The club set a new minor league attendance record.
-Larry even hit okay in his magical year, batting .279/~.318/.320, good enough that manager Lefty O'Doul used him to pinch-hit a couple games in which he would relieve.
-Jansen states that his ERA is a PCL recod.
+Larry even hit okay in his magical year, batting .279/.318/.320, good enough that manager Lefty O'Doul used him to pinch-hit in a couple games in which he would relieve.

 1947-1949: First years with the Giants

 San Francisco had a working agreement with the New York Giants and traded him after the 1946 season to New York for two players (as per Jansen in Baseball's Forgotten Heroes) or for cash (as per the main B-R page).
-Jansen said that he was to get a portion of the sale price and as he was traded, he got nothing financially ouf of the deal.
+The SABR BioProject says he was traded for Jack Brewer and Dick Lajeskie.
+Jansen said that he was to get a portion of the sale price and as he was traded, he got nothing financially out of the deal.

 Larry reported late to the Giants in 1947 due to a contract dispute.
 He arrived to find that he was one of the older pitchers in spring training with them.
 In his first spring training start, he was hit by a liner from Bob Feller when the sun reflected off a slew of white shirts worn by fans.
 The same game, Hank Edwards dislocated his shoulder, so two ambulances were sent out.
 Jansen needed an operation, which turned out well.
 The doctors told him he could have lost his eye if the ball had been a half-inch higher.

 Jansen only pitched about six innings of relief in spring training and did not do well.
 Larry made the team but was riding the pine early on.
 Coach Hank Gowdy encouraged manager Mel Ott to use Jansen more.
 Larry responded with a great year.
 He went 21-5, completing 20 of 30 starts, with a 3.16 ERA (129 ERA+).
-Jansen tied Ralph Branca, Warren Spahn and Johnny Sain for second in the NL in wins, one behind Ewell Blackwell; he led in winning percentage, was 9th in ERA, 5th in WHIP, had the fewest walks per 9 innings (2.02), was 5th in innings (248), 8th in strikeouts (104), 4th in complete games, second in K/BB ratio (behind Blackwell), tied for first with teammate Dave Koslo with 23 home runs allowed, 4th in hits allowed (241) and tied for 9th in ERA+.
-He finished 7th in voting for the 1947 National League Most Valuable Player and second to Jackie Robinson in 1947 Rookie of the Year Award voting, coming close to winning the first Rookie of the Year Award.
+Jansen tied Ralph Branca, Warren Spahn and Johnny Sain for second in the NL in wins, one behind Ewell Blackwell; he led in winning percentage, was 9th in ERA (between Harry Taylor and Johnny Schmitz), 5th in WHIP (between Red Barrett and Branca), had the fewest walks per 9 innings (2.02, just edging out Schoolboy Rowe), was 5th in innings (248, between Sain and Kirby Higbe), 8th in strikeouts (104, between Higbe and Dutch Leonard), 4th in complete games, second in K/BB ratio (behind Blackwell), tied for first with teammate Dave Koslo with 23 home runs allowed, 4th in hits allowed (241), 9th in ERA+ (between Taylor and Jim Hearn) and 5th in pitching Wins Above Replacement (between Leonard and Red Munger).
+He finished 7th in voting for the 1947 National League Most Valuable Player (between Ralph Kiner and Pee Wee Reese) and second to Jackie Robinson in the 1947 Rookie of the Year Award voting, coming close to winning the first Rookie of the Year Award: he received 13 first-place votes to Jacke's 15.

 1950-1951: Two big years, two famous games

 That off-season, the Giants acquired Alvin Dark and Eddie Stanky and gave away Willard Marshall and Sid Gordon to free up space for younger, faster outfielders.
-Jansen credited the new middle infield and outfield with lowering his ERA; he had a 19-13, 3.01 record for the Giants in 1950 and his 136 ERA+ was the best of his career.
-He was third in the NL in ERA behind Sal Maglie and Blackwell, tied for 4th in victories, led in WHIP (over .1 ahead of runner-up Robin Roberts), 5th in fewest hits per 9 innings, second to Ken Raffensberger for fewest walks per 9 (just 1.8), 5th in strikeouts per 9, tied for 10th in saves (3), 5th in innings pitched (275), third with 161 batters struck out, tied with Roberts for 4th in complete games (21), part of a four-way tie for the league lead with five shutouts, 4th in homers allowed (31) and 4th in ERA+.
-His 2.93 K/BB ratio led the NL by a huge margin - Raffensberger was second at 2.17 and Robins third at 1.90.
+Jansen credited the new middle infield and outfield with lowering his ERA ; he had a 19-13, 3.01 record for the Giants in 1950 and his 136 ERA+ was the best of his career.
+He was third in the NL in ERA behind Sal Maglie and Blackwell, tied for 4th in victories, led in WHIP (over .1 ahead of runner-up Robin Roberts), 5th in fewest hits per 9 innings (between Spahn and Erv Palica), second to Raffensberger for fewest walks per 9 (just 1.8), 5th in strikeouts per 9 (between Palica and Wehmeier), tied for 10th in saves (3), 5th in innings pitched (275, between Sain and Newcombe), third with 161 batters struck out (after Spahn and Ewell Blackwell), tied with Roberts for 4th in complete games (21), part of a four-way tie for the league lead with five shutouts, 4th in homers allowed (31) and 4th in ERA+.
+His 2.93 K/BB ratio led the NL by a huge margin - Raffensberger was second at 2.17 and Roberts third at 1.90.
+He also hit his only career homer, off Al Brazle.

 Jansen also was picked for his first All-Star team that year.
 In the 1950 All-Star Game, Burt Shotton told Jansen he would pitch the final three innings.
 Jansen threw hard and struck out a couple of batters; he thought he'd be lifted for a pinch-hitter as his spot was coming up, but Shotton let him bat.
 In the 8th, Larry fanned a couple more.
 Ralph Kiner tied the game with a 9th-inning home run.
 In the bottom of the 9th, Jansen fanned two more.
 He was left in to pitch the 10th - as he did not know how much longer he would be left in, he stopped throwing as hard as he had been.
-Overall, Larry pitched five innings in the game, allowing only one hit and no walks to go with his six strikeouts before finally being replaced by Ewell Blackwell in the 12th inning.
-No pitcher since then (as of 2009) has pitched more than four innings in an All-Star Game.
+Overall, Larry pitched five innings in the game, allowing only one hit and no walks to go with his six strikeouts before finally being replaced by Blackwell in the 12th inning.
+No pitcher until Catfish Hunter in the 1967 All-Star Game had pitched more than four innings in an All-Star Game.

 Larry had another very good year for the Giants in 1951, the year the team surged in the last couple of months of the season to overtake the Brooklyn Dodgers.
-In the Shot Heard 'Round the World game (the third game of the three-game playoff against the Dodgers, Jansen began warming up in the 1st inning but did not relieve Maglie until the 9th inning; Larry got the win.
+In the Shot Heard 'Round the World game (the third game of the three-game playoff against the Dodgers, on October 3rd), Jansen began warming up in the 1st inning but did not relieve Maglie until the 9th inning with a 4-1 deficit; Larry got the win thanks to Bobby Thomson's dramatic 9th-inning homer.
 He made the All-Star team again that year but did not pitch in the 1951 All-Star Game.
 Overall, Jansen was 23-11 with a 3.04 ERA in his last great season.
-He tied for fifth in the NL in ERA, tied Maglie for the win lead, was fifth in winning percentage, third behind Raffensberger and Roberts in WHIP, second to Raffensberger in BB/9, 6th in K/9, 5th in innings (278 2/3), 4th in strikeouts (145), tied with Don Newcombe for 6th in complete games (18), tied for 7th in shutouts (3), 5th in homers allowed (26), 4th in hits given up (254), first again in K/BB ratio and second to Maglie in ERA+.
+He tied Roe for fifth in the NL in ERA, tied Maglie for the win lead, was fourth in winning percentage (between Newcombe and Clyde King), third behind Raffensberger and Roberts in WHIP, second to Raffensberger in BB/9, 6th in K/9 (between Spahn and Blackwell), 5th in innings (278 2/3, between Dickson and Newcombe), 4th in strikeouts (145, between Maglie and Bob Rush), tied with Newcombe for 6th in complete games (18), tied for 7th in shutouts (3), 5th in homers allowed (26, between Maglie and Pollet), tied Maglie for 4th in hits given up (254), first again in K/BB ratio, second to Maglie in ERA+ and 4th in pitching Wins Above Replacement (5.5, between Maglie and Raffensberger).

 1952-1954: The last Giants years

 Jansen battled back problems over the next couple of years, which in turn led to arm injuries.
 He barely made a mark on the leader boards after five years there.
-He was 11-11 with a 4.09 ERA for the Giants in 1952, followed by a 11-16, 4.14 year (the last time his ERA+ was better than 100) in 1953.
-He was part of a four-way tie for 4th in the NL in defeats.
+He was 11-11 with a 4.09 ERA for the Giants in 1952 (10th-lowest walk rate in the 1952 NL), followed by a 11-16, 4.14 year (the last time his ERA+ was better than 100) in 1953.
+He was 8th in the 1953 NL in WHIP (1.30, between Gerry Staley and Rubén Gómez), tied Harvey Haddix for 10th in home runs allowed (24) and was part of a four-way tie for 4th in defeats (with Bud Podbielan, Roberts and Paul LaPalme).
 Larry was 2-2 with a 5.98 ERA in 1954 and was on the inactive list for the 1954 World Series, which the Giants won over the Cleveland Indians.

 1955-1956: Return to the PCL, last major league year